kubernetes/enhancements/keps/sig-scheduling/4247-queueinghint/README.md

 But, it takes time to go through backoff rather than waiting for the update from the device driver actually. https://github.com/kubernetes/kubernetes/pull/117561

-We want to improve the performance there by giving ability to plugins to skip backoff in appropriate cases.
+We want to improve the performance there by giving ability to plugins to skip backoff in selected cases.

 ### Goals